suman527/Open-Source-LLMs-on-Your-Own-Computer/README.md

 ## Create a Chatbot

-Change the “system prompt” for the chatbot-ui to “You are a tour guide for Western tourists in Japan.”
-Then, submit the screenshot.
+Change the “system prompt” for the chatbot-ui to “What is Mercury” Then, submit the screenshot.
 Ask a few questions about Japan in chatbot-ui.
 Submit the screenshots.
 Configure LobeChat to use the http://localhost:8080/v1 as an "OpenAI API proxy address".
 Submit the screenshot.
 Chat on LobeChat.
 Submit the screenshot.